Reflections on the recent gathering in Crete.

 Of these, only the fourteen principal Churches were invited, and of them only 24 bishops from each were allowed to attend.
 Input into pre-prepared documents was tightly controlled, and the participatory power of even the attending bishops severely limited.
 They were, in fact, not permitted to exercise their individual episcopal office and vote, but were constrained to vote as a bloc All of this was a complete departure from Conciliar procedure throughout the history of the Church, where every bishop of the Church was invited to attend, discussions were conducted freely and without time limits or pre-decided documents, and all bishops were permitted to vote.
 In short, the atmosphere was engineered to make it as free as possible for the Holy Spirit to operate and for those in attendance to be able to respond to Him; not to constraints of time, space and a worldly concern for schedules and “efficiency.”

 Because of all this, four of the invited Churches declined to attend.
 No attempt was made to address their objections or to postpone the meeting until their concerns could be dealt with.
-The organizational structure of the gathering thus forfeited its “pan-Orthodox” character.
+The organizational structure of the gathering thus forfeited even such “pan-Orthodox” character as it had.

 It needs to be understood that the gathering at Crete was intended to be a Pan-Orthodox Council: a gathering of all of Orthodoxy, that would shape the Orthodox world for the foreseeable future.
 It was intended to reflect the unanimous consensus of God’s great and holy Church gathered in a Council that would in fact reflect the Mind of God, issuing in a joyful outpouring of gratitude to our Lord, Who, of His own Power, unconstrained, had revealed to them His Plan.